Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Introduction

 \subsection{Background}

 Non-Hermitian topology has attracted significant research interest in recent years, due to its ubiquity in materials and unprecedented physics phenomena induced by the band topology.
-We refer to \cite{ashida2020, borgnia2020, ding2022, bergholtz2021, kawabata2019, kunst2018b, leykam2017, lieu2018, okuma2023, shen2018, yao2018non, yao2018} and references therein for the theoretical progress on understanding the topological phases in non-Hermitian systems.
+We refer the reader to the review articles \cite{ashida2020, bergholtz2021, ding2022, kawabata2019, okuma2023} and the references therein for recent theoretical developments in non-Hermitian topology, including topological phases in discrete non-Hermitian systems, anomalous bulk–edge correspondence, and exceptional points.

-Compared to Hermitian systems which attain spectrum on the real line, the spectrum of the non-Hermitian systems generally lies on the complex plane.
-As such, besides topology induced by eigenfunctions (eigenvectors) of the operator, the eigenvalues of the non-Hermitian operator may attain topological invariant not present in the Hermitian operator, which could lead to new physics phenomena.
+Compared to Hermitian systems which attain spectrum on the real line, the spectrum of non-Hermitian systems generally lies on the complex plane.
+As such, besides topology induced by the eigenfunctions (eigenvectors) of the operator, the eigenvalues of the non-Hermitian operator may attain topological invariant that is not present in the Hermitian operator, which could lead to new physical phenomena.
 One prominent discovery along this line of research is the so-called skin effect, which describes a macroscopic accumulation of skin (edge) modes localized on the boundary of a bulk medium under open boundary condition \cite{okuma2023, yao2018, zhang2022}.
+Among many new topological invariants proposed for non-Hermitian operators, the one most relevant to the present work is the point-gap winding number, which predicts the emergence of the non-Hermitian skin effect and the accumulation of eigenmodes at the boundary.

 The skin effect could be attributed to the topologically non-trivial features of the spectrum for the non-Hermitian system \cite{okuma2020, zhang2019}.
 For the tight-binding model, the relation between the spectral topology of the infinite periodic problem and the spectrum of the semi-infinite bulk medium is well understood through the spectral theory of the Toeplitz matrices \cite{okuma2020}.
 More precisely, the infinite periodic operator is a Laurent operator $L_p$ and the corresponding semi-infinite operator is a Toeplitz operator $T$.
-If the spectrum $\sigma(L_p)$ forms a closed curve on the complex plane with a nonzero winding number, then the spectrum $\sigma(T)=\sigma(L_p) \cup \sigma_{wind}$ (cf. \cite{bottcher2005}), wherein
+If the spectrum $\sigma(L_p)$ forms a closed curve on the complex plane with a nonzero winding number, then the spectrum $\sigma(T)=\sigma(L_p) \cup \sigma_{wind}$ (cf. \cite{bottcher2005}), where